Research Articles: page 6

 Enjoying your job stems from more than just the work you do.
 Anyone who’s experienced having a great coworker or having a not-so-great coworker can attest to how critical it is to have positive relationships with the people you spend

-Conference room with a large presentation screen.
+Conference room with a large presentation screen and several round tables.
 A group of people ask questions to two presenters of a research presentation.

 Warrington and UF health sciences partner on workshop focused on tackling bias in data science